 Oregon Unemployment Extensions

-Presently, up to 33 weeks of extended benefits are obtainable to individuals that have worn out their regular unemployment insurance.
-Work search requirements become stricter while collecting unemployment benefit extensions.
+There can be extended benefits provided to individuals who have exhausted their regular unemployment insurance.
+Work search requirements become stricter while collecting extended benefits.

 Non Monetary Eligibility

 - Unemployed through no fault of your own

 - Able to work